-Hillenbrand, Inc. ("Hillenbrand") is a global diversified industrial company that makes and sells premium business-to-business products and services for a wide variety of industries.
-We pursue profitable growth and meaningful dividends for our shareholders by leveraging our leading brands, robust cash generation capabilities, and strong core competencies.
-Hillenbrand has two segments: the Process Equipment Group and Batesville.
-The Process Equipment Group has multiple market-leading brands of process and material handling equipment and systems serving a wide variety of industries across the globe.
+Hillenbrand is composed of two segments: the Process Equipment Group and Batesville[®].
+The Process Equipment Group businesses design, develop, manufacture and service highly engineered industrial equipment around the world.
 Batesville is a recognized leader in the North American death care industry.
 Hillenbrand was incorporated on November 1, 2007, in the state of Indiana and began trading on the New York Stock Exchange under the symbol "HI" on April 1, 2008.
 "Hillenbrand," "the Company," "we," "us," "our," and similar words refer to Hillenbrand and its subsidiaries.